hazelcastInternsSummer14/sessionReplicationAppLevel/README.md

 Extract .zip file.
 Drop hazelcast-3.3-EA2-ee.jar and hazelcast-sessions-tomcat7-3.3-EA2.jar to your tomcat-installation-path/lib.
 They are under /lib of extracted folder.<br />

 Next, you must put hazelcast.xml file to tomcat-installation-directory/lib .
-You can find a sample hazelcast.xml file under extracted-hazelcast-folder/bin .
+You can find a sample hazelcast.xml file under extracted-hazelcast-folder/bin.
+Additionally, in hazelcast.xml, put your license key between "license-key" and "/license-key" tags.

 Finally, open tomcat7-installation-folder/conf/context.xml file and add this line